Eve-ning/glcm-cupy/README.md

 ## Direction

-By default we have the following directions to run GLCM on.
+By default, we have the following directions to run GLCM on.

 - East: `Direction.EAST`
 - South East: `Direction.SOUTH_EAST`
 - South: `Direction.SOUTH`
 - South West: `Direction.SOUTH_WEST`

-For each direction, the GLCM will be bi-directional.
+For each direction, the GLCM will be bidirectional.

 We can specify only certain directions here.